 Calgary is often considered less cultural than other Canadian cities such as Toronto and Vancouver.
 Although, this perception is rapidly changing as areas such as International Avenue grow in popularity.
 Calgary also boasts a thriving theatre industry and a rich heritage of country folk music.

-Since the oil crash in 2014, unemployment in Calgary has unfortunately risen, forcing the city to diversify its economy.
 The job market in Calgary is notoriously competitive, so it is recommended for expats to secure a role before relocating.
-That said, low taxes have stimulated the city's economy by incentivising many businesses to set up shop in Calgary.
+Low taxes have stimulated the city's economy by incentivising many businesses to set up shop in Calgary.
 Skilled and qualified expats should be able to find opportunities across many fields, including engineering, geology, tourism, agriculture, financial services and IT.

 Professionals looking to commute needn't worry, as Calgary boasts an extensive and efficient public transport system consisting of the CTrain and buses, making getting around a breeze.

 The cost of living in Calgary has been impacted by the exorbitant cost of accommodation, driven by a growing population and a lack of adequate infrastructure to support the growth.
 Childcare is another significant expense facing working expat parents.
 Fortunately, permanent residents and expats on work or residence visas are eligible for Alberta's highly subsidised health insurance scheme, allowing expats to reduce their expenses.